zhubonan/EDDPotentials.jl/docs/src/faq.md

 ## Building custom system image

+**NOTE: TTTX has been greatly improved since Julia 1.9 the notes below are mostly no longer relevant.**

-At the time of writing, loading Julia modules comes with high latency in addition to the the so called time-to-first-X (TTTX) delay related to time spent on compiling native code in each fresh Julia session.
+At the time of writing, loading Julia modules comes with high latency in addition to the the so called time-to-first-X (TTFX) delay related to time spent on compiling native code in each fresh Julia session.

 Such delays can be completely eliminated by compiling a system image using the [PackageCompiler.jl](https://github.com/JuliaLang/PackageCompiler.jl), which contain `EDDPotential.jl`, `EDDPotentialTools.jl` and all its dependencies.
 This can be done by simply following the documentation of the PackageCompiler.jl